 China talking with European Space Agency about moon outpost

-The secretary general for China's space agency, Tian Yulong, disclosed the talks Wednesday in Chinese state media.
-Further details on what the collaboration could entail were not revealed.
+China is talking with the European Space Agency about collaborating on a human outpost on the moon.
+The chief engineer for China's space agency disclosed the talks Wednesday in Chinese state media.

 Comments